pjlintw/finetuning-transfer/README.md

 ## Transfer Fine-tuning

-You can transfer fine-tuning updates using only open-weight models (see Section 1 of our paper) or specific fine-tuned models (see Section 4).
+You can transfer fine-tuning updates using only open-weight models or specific fine-tuned models (see Section 4).
 For example, get the diff between Llama 3.0 Instruct and Llama 3.0, then apply it to Llama 3.1.
 Or reuse updates from your fine-tuned OLMo 2 model on another base model—no retraining needed.

 ### Recycling for Merged Model